top of page

 The Origin of This Work

-This work did not begin as a philosophy.
+This work did not begin as a methodology.

 It began as lived training.